Red Line (The Vine): History

 The Southwest Washington Regional Transportation Council (RTC) completed a two-year planning effort to develop a high-capacity transit system for Vancouver and Clark County in 2008.
 Its High Capacity Transit System Plan, published in a final report that December, identified Mill Plain Boulevard along with three other corridors—Fourth Plain Boulevard, Highway 99, and Interstate 205—as a viable route for BRT.
 The report predicted a daily ridership of 8,260 riders and a capital cost of $60 million.

 C-Tran, Clark County's transit agency, pursued developing the routes in order of highest ridership and adopted a 20-year plan recommending the first BRT line on Fourth Plain Boulevard.
 The Fourth Plain route, later branded as The Vine, began operating in January 2017.
 After Fourth Plain Boulevard, C-Tran determined Mill Plain Boulevard was the next busiest corridor with 767,000 passengers recorded on the Route 37 bus service in 2017.
 Early design and public outreach for the Mill Plain BRT project began in 2018, and four alignment options were presented.
 C-Tran approved a locally preferred alternative in March 2019.

 In 2021, the project received a $24.9 million grant from the Federal Transit Administration to help pay for the project, including the purchase of eight new buses.

 C-Tran broke ground for the Mill Plain BRT project on September 28, 2021, at the parking lot behind the Clark College Columbia Tech Center building, the eventual site of the line's eastern terminus.
 A ribbon-cutting ceremony at the same site was held on September 30, 2023; regular service on the Red Line began the following day.

+Due to traffic and physical constraints, the line only launched with an eastbound station at Chkalov Drive.
+In 2026, C-Tran announced that they would install a platform in the median of Mill Plain Boulevard for westbound buses to serve them, with construction to occur in 2027.